Powered by MediaWiki

 Special Pockets For Picking

-The following areas/monsters have items that can only be gained through Pickpocketing:
+The following areas/monsters have items that can only be gained through the pickpocket ability:

 Item Monster Location Rate